Compartir Cadaqués

 About Compartir Cadaqués

 If you're spending time in Cadaqués and want one genuinely good meal, Compartir Cadaqués is where to book.
 It's the village's clearest answer to the question of where serious cooking meets an informal, sharing-focused format — and it delivers that at a €€€ price point that feels fair for the quality on the plate.
-The team behind the restaurant trained at Disfrutar in Barcelona, one of Spain's most technically ambitious kitchens, and what they've built here is a deliberately relaxed version of that precision.
+The team behind the restaurant trained at Disfrutar in Barcelona, one of Spain's most technically ambitious kitchens, what they've built here is a deliberately relaxed version of that precision.
 For a special lunch or dinner in a village known more for its scenery than its restaurants, this is the booking to make.

 What Compartir Cadaqués Is

 The restaurant sits on the edge of Cadaqués, the Costa Brava village made famous in part by Salvador Dalí and Gala, who lived and worked nearby.
-Compartir occupies a rustic property — slate, stone, and wood throughout , and centres on a patio-terrace that makes it one of the more appealing physical spaces in the area.
+Compartir occupies a rustic property — slate, stone, wood throughout, centres on a patio-terrace that makes it one of the more appealing physical spaces in the area.
 The concept is sharing: the kitchen, overseen by chef Nil Dulcet, sends out dishes meant for the table rather than the individual.
-The à la carte is structured around oysters and rice dishes among other sections, and a tasting menu is also available, served to the whole table.
+The à la carte is structured around oysters and rice dishes among other sections, a tasting menu is also available, served to the whole table.

 The connection to Disfrutar is the key context here.
-That Barcelona restaurant represents the highest tier of Spanish avant-garde cooking, and the Compartir project was conceived as a more accessible, informal expression of similar technical thinking.
-What arrives at the table reflects that lineage: the emphasis is on local provenance, precise technique, and traditional flavours delivered in a format that doesn't require a three-hour ceremonial commitment.
-This is casual excellence in a specific sense , the cooking is serious, but the occasion doesn't need to be.
+That Barcelona restaurant represents the highest tier of Spanish avant-garde cooking, the Compartir project was conceived as a more accessible, informal expression of similar technical thinking.
+What arrives at the table reflects that lineage: the emphasis is on local provenance, precise technique, traditional flavours delivered in a format that doesn't require a three-hour ceremonial commitment.
+This is casual excellence in a specific sense, the cooking is serious, but the occasion doesn't need to be.

 Result is a venue that works across a wider range of situations than most comparably decorated restaurants.
 A long lunch on the terrace with a bottle of local white wine is the obvious use case, but it's also a credible choice for a dinner that marks something worth marking.
-The shared format encourages the table to slow down, which is either an asset or a constraint depending on who you're eating with.
+The shared format encourages the table to slow down, which is either an asset or a constraint depending on who you're eating.

 Recognition and Standing

 For context, the OAD casual Europe ranking places Compartir Cadaqués in the same conversation as some of the most respected informal restaurants on the continent.
-It doesn't operate at the same register as three-Michelin-star destinations like El Celler de Can Roca in nearby Girona, or the avant-garde ambition of Mugaritz , but it's not trying to.
+It doesn't operate at the same register as three-Michelin-star destinations like El Celler de Can Roca in nearby Girona, or the avant-garde ambition of Mugaritz, but it's not trying to.
 Within its category, the recognition is consistent and earned.

 Timing and Practical Details

 The restaurant is closed Mondays and shuts for an extended winter break from early December through early February (closed December 9–21 and January 4–February 3).
-If you're travelling the Costa Brava in summer, note that Cadaqués draws significant visitor numbers between July and August, and this is the most-recognized restaurant in the village.
+If you're travelling the Costa Brava in summer, note that Cadaqués draws significant visitor numbers between July and August, this is the most-recognized restaurant in the village.
 Booking ahead is sensible during peak season, though availability is generally more accessible here than at destination restaurants requiring months of forward planning.
 Lunch runs 1–3 pm, dinner 8–10 pm, Tuesday through Sunday.

 For more on where to stay and what else to do while you're there, see our full Cadaqués hotels guide, our Cadaqués bars guide, and our Cadaqués experiences guide.
 If you're exploring the broader restaurant scene in the area, our full Cadaqués restaurants guide covers the options in more detail.
 Wine-focused visitors should also check our Cadaqués wineries guide.